-If you chose not to hire a vehicle whilst your car is being repaired, you can claim ‘loss of use of vehicle’, which is a sum of money calculated at a daily rate
+If you choose not to hire a vehicle whilst your car is being repaired, you can claim ‘loss of use of vehicle’, which is a sum of money calculated at a daily rate.

 You can enter into a legal credit agreement to pay for your vehicle repairs and hire expenses.
 You are entitled to claim this back.

 You can claim back the costs if your car needs to be towed away from the scene of the accident.